-Samsung Pay is limited to the Galaxy S8, S8 Plus, Galaxy S7, S7 Edge, Galaxy S6, S6 Edge, S6 Edge Plus, Note 5, Gear S2, and, most recently, the Galaxy J7 Pro.
-It also now works with Samsung’s new smartwatch, the Gear S3 — and you don’t need to connect a Samsung phone for it to work.
+Samsung Pay is limited to the Galaxy S9, S9 Plus, S8, S8 Plus, S8 Active, Galaxy S7, S7 Edge, Galaxy S6, S6 Edge, S6 Edge Plus, Note 5, Gear S2, and the Galaxy J7 Pro.
+It also now works with Samsung’s smartwatch, the Gear S3 and the Gear Sport — and you don’t need to connect a Samsung phone for it to work.

 With the J7 Pro receiving support, Samsung has finally expanded its mobile payment system to non-flagship smartphones.
 Another budget device, the J7 Max, will receive Samsung Pay Mini, a lighter version of the software that is designed for online payments only.
 Both these phones are expected to become available in India starting in late June through mid-July, where the J series is very popular.
 Launching on those devices could be a way for the company to jump-start adoption in the country after recently launching the service there.

 Samsung also launched Samsung Pay Mini, a slimmed-down version of Samsung Pay designed to work on other Android phones, and not just those made by Samsung.

 What’s the difference?
 Samsung Pay Mini is only for online payments.
 Offline payments, that’s those used in stores, will require ownership of a Samsung phone and the full Samsung Pay app.
 This is due to Samsung Pay Mini and phones not made by Samsung not supporting the MST hardware that allows Samsung devices to complete wireless payments at legacy payment terminals.